riverrun/comeonin/README.md

 It has been thoroughly tested in a development environment, but it has not had much testing in production.
 In addition, it has only been tested on Linux.

+###License

+BSD.
+For full details, please read the LICENSE file.